aquaULB/solving_pde_mooc/notebooks/TimeIntergation.md

 & \Leftrightarrow \;\; z^{n+1} = z^{n+1} + \Lambda z^{n}dt. \label{eq:eigenCoor}
 \end{align}

-In $\eqref{eq:eigenCoor}$, $z=(z_1\;\; z_2)$ are the coordinates in the eigenvector basis $y=z_1(t) v_1 + z_2(t) v_2$.
+In $\eqref{eq:eigenCoor}$, $z=(z_1\;\; z_2)$ are the coordinates in the eigenvector basis $y=z_1(t) x + z_2(t) v$.
 In this basis, the system of equation is decoupled and reads:

 \begin{align}
     z_1^{n+1} = z_1^{n} + i\gamma z_1^{n} dt\\
     z_2^{n+1} = z_2^{n} - i\gamma z_2^{n} dt
 \end{align}

 It is now clear why the forward Euler scheme displays the diverging behaviour observed in the plots.
-The coefficients present in the advancement scheme are both purely imaginery and we have seen above that they then lie outside of the domain of stability of the scheme.
+The coefficients present in the advancement scheme are both purely imaginery and we have seen above that their product with $dt$ necessarily lie outside of the domain of stability of the scheme.
 Therefore, we cannot avoid the divergence of our solution by taking even a very small time step.
-The forward Euler scheme is therefore not adapted to the simulation of a simple harmonic oscillator.
+The forward Euler scheme is therefore not adapted to the simulation of a simple harmonic oscillator !

 ## Summary